 Vietnamese entrant VinFast showed U.S.-trim versions of.

 2 EV crossover additions to its lineup – bringing its capacity.

 US offerings to 4.

-This post was released by S&P Global Mobility and not by S&P Global Ratings, which is an individually managed division of S&P Global.
+This post was published by S&P Global Mobility and not by S&P Global Ratings, which is an independently managed department of S&P Global.